AntuKumar100/DiabetesInterveneBD/README.md

 ## License

-MIT for the code.
 The survey data is governed by the DHS Program's terms of use.